wkhattak/Extended-Kalman-Filters/README.md

 ### With Simulator

 Follow the build instructions above.
 Once the program is running, start the simulator.
 You should see a *connected!!!* message upon successful connection between the simulator and the c++ program.
 Hit the *Start button*.
-The output should be same as shown [here]()(https://github.com/wkhattak/Extended-Kalman-Filters#accuracy).
+The output should be same as shown [here](https://github.com/wkhattak/Extended-Kalman-Filters#accuracy).

 ### Without Simulator

 Instead of installing the [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) library and running the simulator, following approach can be adopted:

 1. Remove the [main.cpp](https://github.com/wkhattak/Extended-Kalman-Filters/blob/master/src/main.cpp) file.
 2. Rename the [main_without_uwebsocketio.cpp](https://github.com/wkhattak/Extended-Kalman-Filters/blob/master/src/main_without_uwebsocketio.cpp) to `main.cpp`.
 3. Copy the file `data\obj_pose-laser-radar-synthetic-input.txt` to the parent directory where the code is running.
 4. Compile/run the project.

-5. Upon successful execution, you should see a file file `estimates.txt` created in the folder where the program is running.
+5. Upon successful execution, you should see a file `estimates.txt` created in the directory where the program is running.
 The file contains the data in this format:

 `px_est py_est vx_est vy_est px_meas py_meas px_gt
 py_gt vx_gt vy_gt px_rmse py_rmse vx_rmse vy_rmse`